-- Engaging in ‘conversation stoppers’ such as politics, religion, or topics of a personal nature.
+- Engaging in ‘conversation stoppers’ such as politics, religion, or topics of a very personal nature.

-- Talking to one neighbor beside you but forgetting the neighbor on your other side.
+- Talking to one neighbor at the table, but forgetting the neighbor on the other side.

 When people dine together they have given their permission to be involved in pleasant conversation.
 At a dining table, everyone should feel welcome.
 This means sharing talk time and engaging in topics that will contribute to the general good (and good digestion) of all.